puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

     - ":wq\r"
 {% endtask %}

-Go back to your `site.pp` manifest and include the `mysql::server::account_security` class in the default node.
+Go back to your `site.pp` manifest and include the `mysql::server::account_security` class in the `learning.puppetlabs.vm` node.
 Remember, you don't need to pass any parameters to this class, so a simple `include` statement will work in place of a parameterized class declaration.

-Also remember the `puppet parser validate` step to make sure that you have done that properly.
+{% highlight puppet %}
+node 'learning.puppetlabs.vm' {
+  include ::mysql::server::account_security
+  ...
+}
+{% endhighlight %}

+Validate your site.pp

+    puppet parser validate /etc/puppetlabs/code/environments/production/manifests/site.pp

+When it checks out, trigger a puppet run:

+    puppet agent -t

-Trigger a Puppet run, i.e. `puppet agent -t`, and you will see notices indicating that the test database and two users have been removed:
+You will see notices indicating that the test database and two users have been removed:

     Notice: